How to Create a Fundraising Event Pricing Strategy for Nonprofits [+ Examples]

 VIP experiences can range from selling prime tables to a gala to extra services offered before or after your fundraising event.
 You may also hold an exclusive event for major donors and corporate sponsors and offer them an extraordinary encounter they will remember.
 Below are a few things you can include with your VIP tickets:

 In the below example, the Christian community in Egypt holds an event for the premiere of their documentary-style film that depicts the life and struggles of people from the community across the country.
-Their event has a VIP admission ticket in addition to 3 other tiers, as shown in the below image.
-Check out the page for their apt description alongside a beautiful video that quickly grabs the interest of people.
-This event page and the simple ticket tiers can be a great inspiration for your upcoming event.
+Their event has a VIP admission ticket in addition to three other tiers.

 Family-friendly fundraising events, outdoor festivals, and concerts can all be excellent opportunities to offer bundled tickets at a discount.
 If most of your nonprofit’s supporters are families or younger, discounted group tickets are the best way to encourage participation.

-If you’re hoping to fill a larger auditorium or larger space, discounted group tickets are also the best way to reach larger groups of people who don’t already have a connection to your nonprofit.
+If you’re hoping to fill a larger auditorium or larger space, discounted ticket packages are also the best way to reach larger groups of people who don’t already have a connection to your nonprofit.

-Don’t forget to check out our fundraising resources, ideas, and tips on the Donorbox nonprofit blog.
-Subscribe to our newsletter for a monthly dose of blog content delivered to your inbox.
+Find more fundraising ideas and tips on the Nonprofit Blog.
+Subscribe to our newsletter for a monthly dose of exclusive content delivered to your inbox.

 Kristine Ensor is a freelance writer with over a decade of experience working with local and international nonprofits.
 As a nonprofit professional she has specialized in fundraising, marketing, event planning, volunteer management, and board development.